pablomon/pablomon.github.io/_projects/Voyage.markdown

 - Logaritmic difficulty
 - End of episodes cutscenes

-Use "a" and "d" to steer the ship.
-Left mouse click to navigate through the menus.<br>
 <a class="gameLink" href="{{ site.baseurl }}/webgl/voyage/index.html" target="_blank"> Give it a try. </a>

 <div class="credits">